omninonsense/kustomize-sopsgenerator/README.md

 ## Usage

-Currently, non-builtin plugins require you to use `kustomize` executable, _and_ to have kustomize built from source.
-Installing Go is very easy, as is compiling compiling and installing Kustomize:
+Currently, non-builtin plugins require you to use `kustomize` executable, _and_ to have it built from source.
+Installing Go is very easy, as is compiling and installing Kustomize:

 ```sh
 go get sigs.k8s.io/kustomize/kustomize/v3@v3.5.4
 ```

 That's it.

+The reason for this is explained in more depth in [_A little about Go Kustomize plugins_](/docs/kustomize-plugins.md).

 ## API